Dynamical systems' based neural networks: Universal approximation properties

 Augmenting the dimensionality of the space where the dynamics is defined is a typical technique for designing deep neural networks, see~\cref{fig:changeDim}.
 Based on this idea, we now study the approximation properties of networks obtained by composing flow maps of Hamiltonian systems.
 For an introductory presentation of Hamiltonian systems, see~\cite{leimkuhler2004simulating}.

-We now show that for any function $F$ for which hypothesis~\cref{eq:hyp} holds, one can approximate $F$ arbitrarily well, in the same function norm, by composing flow maps of Hamiltonian systems.
-Consequently, symplectomorphisms like those defined by SympNets (\cite{jin2020sympnets}) also approximate $F$ arbitrarily well.
+We now show that for any function $F$ for which hypothesis~\cref{eq:hyp} holds, one can approximate $F$ arbitrarily well, in the same function norm, by composing flow maps of Hamiltonian systems and linear maps.
+Consequently, symplectomorphisms like those defined by SympNets (\cite{jin2020sympnets}) can also be used approximate $F$ arbitrarily well.

 This result relies on the embedding of a vector field $f\in\mathcal{C}^1(\mathbb{R}^n,\mathbb{R}^n)$ into a Hamiltonian vector field on $\mathbb{R}^{2n}$.
 To do so, we first define the linear map $ L:\mathbb{R}^n\rightarrow \mathbb{R}^{2n}$, as $z\mapsto L(z)=(z,0).$ We then introduce the function $H_f(z,p) = p^Tf(z)$, where $p$ is the conjugate momentum of $z$.
 The gradient of such a function is